GOMC-WSU/Manual/src/input_file.rst

   - Value 1: Ulong - Equilibration steps

+  ..
+Note:: EqSteps is not a delta.
+If restarting a simulation with a start step greater than EqSteps, no equilibration is performed.
   .. note:: In GCMC simulation, the ``Histogram`` files will be outputed at ``EqSteps``.

 ``AdjSteps``
   Sets the number of steps per adjustment of the parameter associated with each move (e.g. maximum translate distance, maximum rotation, maximum volume exchange, etc.)

   - Value 1: Ulong - Number of steps per move adjustment

+``InitStep``
+  Sets the first step of the simulation.

+  - Value 1: Ulong - Number of first step of simulation.

+  ..
+Note::  Hybrid Monte-Carlo Molecular Dynamics (py-MCMD) requires resetting start step to 0 for combination of NAMD and GOMC data.

     .. code-block:: text